AaltoIIC/OSEMA/Documentation.md

 ## Software update process

-Updates are asked periodically by a sensor node.
+Updates are asked periodically by a sensor node using check_update(url, port) function.
 The interval is defined by Update check limit.
 All messages are sent over HTTPS.
 However, because of the limited support for certificate checking, HTTPS does not provide sufficient level of security.
 Therefore, all messages are encrypted using AES 128-bit CBC.
 This encryption method is itself secure, so messages can be sent also using HTTP.

 TODO: Allow getting updates over HTTP.